-The biggest sticking point at the beginning of any content related activities is the serious choice:
+A major sticking point when beginning any content related activities often manifests in the following dilemma:

-What will play the best: Blog Extension OR standalone Wordpress?
+What will be more effective: Blog Extension OR standalone Wordpress?

-I’ll try to summarize all pros and cons of using both those solution by picturing 8 key characteristics concerning every store owner while making their choice for content marketing tool:
+I’ll try to summarize all the pros and cons of using both of these solution by picturing 8 key characteristics that concern every store owner as they select a content marketing tool:

 - Installation process difficulties.

 - SEO features.

 - Plugins potential.